Originally published on 04/05/2020

 Is Aerial Yoga hard to do?

-These are just some of the many questions that newbies to Aerial Yoga will ask.
+These are probably some of the many questions newbies to Aerial Yoga like you will ask!

 Let’s break it down and look at the main things you need to know before your first Aerial Yoga class, so you can feel more confident to hang out (literally) and feel like a pro!